cepdnaclk/e15-4yp-Revealing-miRNA-Biomarkers-for-Alzheimer-s-Disease-using-NGS/docs/README.md

 better results if we expand the cohort size.
 In many studies, samples with analyzed dementia and controls have used.
 But not discussing about the possibility to discover pre-clinical biomarkers for Alzheimer disease is a limitation of most of the previous studies.
-A model which was built in a one previously done study [11], does not develop to anticipate movement from HC to MCI or MCI to AD.
+A model which was built in a one previously done study, does not develop to anticipate movement from HC to MCI or MCI to AD.
 Also, this model was incapable of applying for late-stage AD findings.
 In another study, they have mentioned that they were unable to recognize a mechanism to identify the variation of miRNAs in serum